b-fg/b-fg.github.io/_posts/2023-07-05-waterlily-on-gpu.md

     σ[I] = sum(j -> u[I+δ(j),j]-u[I,j], 1:ndims(σ), init=zero(eltype(σ)))
 end
 ```
-even though we have observed reduced performance in the latter version.
+even though we have observed reduced performance in the latter version (more information in [Discourse post #96658](https://discourse.julialang.org/t/gpu-sum-closure-throwing-an-error/96658)).
-See more information in [this issue](https://discourse.julialang.org/t/gpu-sum-closure-throwing-an-error/96658).
+There are efforts in KA directed towards providing a reduction interface for kernels (see [KA issue #234](https://github.com/JuliaGPU/KernelAbstractions.jl/issues/234)).

 #### Limitations of the automatic kernel generation on loops
 While the `@loop` macro that generates KA kernels is fairly general, it also has some limitations.